WinchellWang/datawhale_docker_image/README.md

 ```
 Host DataWhale
     HostName 0.0.0.0 # your docker server IP
-    User root # password is winchellwang
+    User root # default password is winchellwang for root user
     Port 1234 # same with the forward port in container deployment
     IdentityFile ~\.ssh\id_rsa # id_rsa should match your key in authorized_keys.
 ```